12 Easy Bathroom Cleaning Hacks

 4. Shower drain

-The reFRESH team recommends investing in a drain cover to catch hair, debris and product buildup.
+Shaw Taylor, Omokhodion and Burgess recommend investing in a drain cover to catch hair, debris and product buildup.
 Pull the gunk out and rinse in warm water once a week.

 5. Bathtub

-“Keep a Magic Eraser near the tub and scrub stains as they appear—you won’t have to worry about a big job on deep-clean days,” say the reFRESH co-founders.
+“Keep a Magic Eraser near the tub and scrub stains as they appear—you won’t have to worry about a big job on deep-clean days,” say Shaw Taylor, Omokhodion and Burgess.

 6. Towels

-Note: This article was originally published in 2021; updated in 2023.